grp-org/status/README.md

-# Peyronnet Group Status Page
+# GRP Status Page

-This repository contains the source code for the Peyronnet Group Status Page, a Next.js React TypeScript application built using [shadcn/ui](https://github.com/shadcn-ui/ui).
-The status page provides real-time and historical information on the operational status of various services provided by the Peyronnet Group.
+This repository contains the source code for the GRP Status Page, a Next.js React TypeScript application built using [shadcn/ui](https://github.com/shadcn-ui/ui).
+The status page provides real-time and historical information on the operational status of various services provided by the GRP.

 ## Project Structure